Why You Aren't Meeting Your Business Goals

-Most importantly, if you ask each of them how their job and responsibilities tie in to the organization’s 2010 goals, can they respond without hesitation?
+Most importantly, if you ask each of them how their job and responsibilities tie into the organization’s goals, can they respond without hesitation?
 Do they know how their contributions impact the company’s success?

-However, if employees are not clear on where your organization is headed in 2010, and how they each play a part reaching the company’s goals, the new year brings with it the opportunity to re-align the contributions of each employee toward the same end goal; to ensure that everyone is rowing together, in the same direction, and toward the same destination.
+However, if employees are not clear on where your organization is headed, and how they each play a part in reaching the company’s goals, the new year brings with it the opportunity to re-align the contributions of each employee toward the same end goal.

+It's so important to ensure that everyone is rowing together, in the same direction, and toward the same destination.
 Every person you employ has a distinct and important role to play in achieving the organization’s overall success.
-Their ability to do so relies in part on ensuring they have accurate and clear information to ensure their efforts are most effectively aligned with the company’s as a whole.
+Their ability to do so relies in part on ensuring they have accurate and clear information to ensure their efforts are most effectively aligned with the company as a whole.

-Ultimately, this collaborative process should be owned by both manager and employee, with the employee accountable for achieving the goals, and the manager accountable for ensuring the employee has the tools, resources, and requisite experience, skills and expertise to accomplish them.
+Ultimately, this collaborative process should be owned by both manager and employee, with the employee accountable for achieving the goals, and the manager accountable for ensuring the employee has the tools, resources, requisite experience, and skills and expertise to accomplish them.
 Both employee and manager alike should be able to easily articulate what success would look like if goals were achieved.

-If your company conducts annual performance reviews in January as many organizations do, you already have a mechanism in place to review past performance and goals, clarify organizational priorities, and to set new goals in the year ahead.
-If your organization conducts performance evaluations on a rolling basis or at a set time in a different point in the year, you can still take advantage of the new year to reinforce clear messages organization-wide, and hold check-in meetings or discussions with each employee.
+If your company conducts annual performance reviews in January as many organizations do, you already have a mechanism in place to review past performance and goals, clarify organizational priorities, and set new goals in the year ahead.
+If your organization conducts performance evaluations on a rolling basis or at a set time at a different point in the year, you can still take advantage of the new year to reinforce clear messages organization-wide and hold check-in meetings or discussions with each employee.

 Either way, invest in the time and effort to ensure that each person’s efforts are in sync and tied to the same end goals you hope to achieve as a business this year.